 - Not learning songs.
 You will need to practice as much as you can, and the key to making your practice sessions fun is learning songs.
 Mundane exercise drills will get boring quickly.
 Practicing songs won’t.
 Find a course that incorporates songs into its curriculum.

 - Jumping from site to site.
 It’s natural to look elsewhere when you get stuck somewhere.
 After all, there are thousands of guitar videos/articles out there, maybe the others are easier...
 No, you’ll need to resist this.
 Find a good course that is to your liking, and stick with it.
 Remember that when you can’t play something, it’s only a matter of practice.
 If you start jumping in between websites, you will get stuck and not progress.

 - False promises.
 Don’t believe ads that claim to turn you into a guitar god in a week.
 Or a month.
 That’s just marketing.
 Wondering how long it’ll take to teach yourself guitar?
 Here are the details, for real.

 - Lack of practice.
-You can't outsmart this point, nobody can.
+You can't outsmart this point.
+Nobody can.
 If you don't practice regularly, you won't succeed.
 Period.
-The diligent guitarist will always be better than the talented guitarist, keep that in mind.
+Keep in mind that the diligent guitarist will always be better than the talented guitarist.

 - Avoiding difficult lessons.
 As with everything worthwhile in life, learning guitar takes dedication.
-Don’t avoid the more difficult things, like barre chords, guitar theory, so things that you won’t pick up in a day.
+Don’t avoid the more difficult things, like barre chords, guitar theory, and other things you won’t pick up in a day.
 Stick to your course curriculum.

 And now, the SECRET to learning guitar!

 Do you want to teach yourself guitar?
-Practice as much as you can, and you’ll become a great guitarist, who others will look up to and say,
+Practice as much as you can, practice the right things, and you’ll become a great guitarist, who others will look up to and say,

 "Wow, I wonder how he learned to play so well?!"